ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 Now the real question, which client should you use.
 As with any question about software, it depends.
 If you like to be lightning-fast and don't mind struggling through a steep learning curve, K9s might be a tool for you.
-It's the personal favorite of the authors this post, meanly because of it's shortcuts and lightning-fast load times.
+It's the personal favorite of the authors this post, mainly because of it's shortcuts and lightning-fast load times.

 If you are using some software that has plugins available for Octant, definitely give it a try.
 One of the authors prefers Octant as non-terminal GUI.
 The [plugins](https://github.com/topics/octant-plugin){:target="_blank" rel="noopener noreferrer"} add a lot of value to the tool and might make it a very compelling option for your use-case.

 If you often need to optimize your resource usage, want a client that just works, and is easy to use, go for Lens.
-This is definitely hitting the sweet spot between ease of use, stability, and available feature set.
+This definitely hits the sweet spot between ease of use, stability, and available feature set.

 If you need cross-platform functionality (especially mobile support), then Kubenav is the application you want.
 If you want to get used to the UI and dive into this software, I would suggest trying it on all platforms.